 I gently lifted a cheesecake/truffle to dip and came up with only a stick.
 Two more sticks pulled out of the balls that were losing their frozen status, then a cheesecake made it into the bowl before falling off.
 I scooped it out with a spoon and tried again.
 Success for that one – but with much excess chocolate.
 A couple more fell into the chocolate and then another hung on long enough to become chocolate covered.
 I was scooping yet another stickless ball out of the chocolate when Wheels wandered through and stopped to drool.
 He was ready to serve as taste tester.
 Oh, indeed!
 Then he took one look at the pile of empty sticks amid drips of dark brown, eyed the bowl of seized chocolate, my intense concentration and decided to keep going.

 I’m going to give you the recipe just because . . .
 I had a 25% success rate for the chocolate covered part and they were quite good!
 Even the stickless cheesecake/truffle part with chocolate “chunks” tasted fine.
 We just had to eat with a spoon instead of nibbling around those cute sticks.
-Maybe chocolate coating instead of chocolate chips??
+Maybe chocolate melts or almond bark instead of chocolate chips??
 You may be more successful and I’d love to hear your secret!

 But for me — I’m clearly not meant to be a chocolate dipper.
 Remember those Peppermint Patties I made?
 Even they looked better than this: